basis-technology-corp/annotated-data-model/README.md

 ### Arabic ###

+Arabic starts by producing a 'normalized token' which consists of the results of cleaning up orthographic variations.
+There can be several alternative normalizations.

+Then, it does 'Buckwalter analysis' on each of the alternative normalizations, and that produces several normalizations.

 The output of Buckwalter is a set of analyses, each consisting of:

-* Prefix/stem/suffix
+* the normalized form that started this analysis.
+* division of the normalized token into prefix/stem/suffix.
 * POS
 * Lemma
+* Semitic Root

 The P/S/S can have POS codes of their own, which we have not exposed via RLP.

+On top of all of this, the code can generate a collection of alternative forms, for the benefit of applications that prefer to query for variations instead of indexing reduced forms.

 ### Korean ###